 Nothing feels better than finding the perfect gift for the art lover on your list.
 Even better is one they can use day after day.
 Luckily, the Sunshine Coast is home to plenty of artists and makers of all craft who create unique and functional art pieces.
 Made by the hands of local residents, the following gift ideas are guaranteed to wow those in your life with even the most discerning of tastes.

 Not only are you bound to find a gift that will impress your recipient, but you’ll be supporting independent, locally-owned businesses too.
-Below, we’ve assembled our favourite gifts—from rain chains to heirloom blankets woven on 19th century shuttle looms—to help you tick off your holiday shopping list.
+Below, we’ve assembled our favourite gifts—from local pottery to wooden toys—to help you tick off your holiday shopping list.

 Local Pottery